-Finally, the biggie: gaslights throughout the house begin to dim and brighten, which is supposedly in Paula’s head.
-In fact, it’s really being caused by Gregory turning on the attic lights as he searches for the jewels.
+In fact, it’s Gregory turning on the attic lights as he searches for the jewels.

-Bottom-line: with the aid of a Scotland Yard inspector, Gregory’s power grabbing plot is uncovered.
-And the best part is, Paula regains confidence in her sanity and gets in a mighty taunt on Gregory as he’s tied to a chair – before being taken away.
+With the aid of a Scotland Yard inspector, Gregory’s power grabbing plot is uncovered.
+And the best part is, Paula regains confidence in her sanity and slams Gregory with a choice taunt as he’s tied to a chair – before being taken away.